AntonBerShag/Pong/README.md

 # Project: Pong
-This my first hard c++ project and I have tried my best to simulate the game.
+This my first hard c++ project and I have tried my best to create the game.

 ## Game Controls:
 * **W Key** - to move left blade up.